lepperm/Learning-Log/_posts/journal/2021/05/2021-05-23-delving-into-docker-and-local-wordpress-development.md

 - [WordPress Local Development For Beginners: From Setup To Deployment](https://www.smashingmagazine.com/2018/04/wordpress-local-development-beginners-setup-deployment/)
 - [How to Move a Live WordPress Site to Local Server](https://www.wpbeginner.com/wp-tutorials/how-to-move-live-wordpress-site-to-local-server/)

-I am a little concerned, as I have old projects running on localhost with Apache that are already a little wonky, and I don't want to spend more time on this than I have to - I'm already behind where I'd like to be.
+I am a little concerned, as I have old projects running on localhost with Apache that are already a little wonky, and I don't want to spend more time on this than I have to.
 I could use VMs, but that seems like it's over-complicating things, too, and I'm not entirely sure how that'd work with networking.

 Local by Flywheel looks very interesting, but I'm a little confused by some of the wording.
 It seems like moving files around may have a dependency on Flywheel or WP Engine, which are paid services, but maybe not?
 I may grab it to play around with.
 If it works, then that'll be awesome, but I should dig further as I'm sure this issue has been solved without relying on a tool that is so specific.